spectivePer/Splits/Planning Docs/Sprint Planning/Sprint Planning 4.md

 Splits is an app that conveniently splits a bill, receipt, or payment among two or more people.
 Take a picture of your receipt to automatically import your item descriptions and prices, and directly pay participants all within the app.

+### Major Project Update
+Will not be pursuing 250 DAU anymore

 ### Trello Board Link